 Indeed, the overcooking of some meats is also undesirable.
 Frying in some oils can lead to the fats in the oils oxidising which makes them more atherosclerotic (plaque-forming) and increases the risk of cardiovascular diseases and some cancers.
 Plus when some meats and fish are cooked to extreme temperatures through excessive frying or in heating in an open flame, heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs) can be formed which have been shown to be mutagenic and can increase the risk of cancers.

-Huel could be described as nutritionally complete flour.
-Huel may not be a whole food but 97% of Huel is made from six main food ingredients: oats, brown rice, pea, flaxseed, sunflower and coconut which have been processed but the processing is kept to a minimum.
-In the case of the oats (the largest ingredient), they are taken from the field, milled, dehulled and heat-treated to prevent rancidity and nutrient degredation.
+Huel Powders could be described as nutritionally complete flour.
+Huel Powder may not be a whole food but 97% of Huel Powder is made from seven main food ingredients: oats, tapioca, brown rice, pea, flaxseed, sunflower and coconut which have been processed but the processing is kept to a minimum.
+In the case of the oats (the largest ingredient), they are taken from the field, milled, dehulled and heat-treated to prevent rancidity and nutrient degradation.
 All the nutritional values are based on the ingredients once processed, so what you see is what you get.
 With the brown rice and the pea, the protein has been extracted to provide the amino acids you need.
 The flaxseed are merely ground and the sunflower and coconut have had their fats removed to provide the essential fats.
-All the ingredients in Huel are then blended thoroughly and put into the pouches ready for you to reap the benefits.
+All the ingredients in Huel Powders are then blended thoroughly and put into the pouches ready for you to reap the benefits.

 Don't forget, for many years we have been feeding powdered food to the most precious group of our society - our babies and toddlers - with huge benefits to their growth.
 Powdered milk is extremely common and accepted.
 Also the most body conscious and possibly knowledgeable part of society - bodybuilders - consume powdered food daily; they drink powdered protein, carbs, etc.